leo2971998/DailyRoutine/README.md

    source .venv/bin/activate
    pip install -r requirements.txt
    ```
+2. Copy `example.env` to `.env` and update the values.
+The backend will automatically
+   read environment variables from `.env` files located at either the repository root or
+   within `api/schemas/.env`.
-2. Run the API with Uvicorn:
+3. Run the API with Uvicorn:
    ```bash
    uvicorn app.main:app --reload --port 8000
    ```